Picturing general quantum subsystems: Equivalence between diagrammatic and algebraic subsystems

 \begin{proof} See Appendix \ref{bigproof}. \end{proof}

-As a result of the above we have established the following: that there is a preorder homomorphism from Von Neumann algebras to splitting maps, and that there is an inverse preorder homomorphism from splitting maps to Von Neumann algebras.
+As a result of the above we have established the following: that there exist a preorder homomorphism $F$ from von Neumann algebras to splitting maps and a preorder homomorphism $G$ from splitting maps to von Neumann algebras.